 It is necessary to apply for these awards.
-Information may be obtained at the Office of the Dean of Medicine or at the Admissions and Student Affairs Office.
+Information may be obtained at the Office of the Dean of Medicine or at the Finance Office.
 Please refer also to the general financial section of this calendar.
+Bursaries are awarded in Ianuary.